Construction and application of provable positive and exact cubature formulas: Some Applications

-Under these assumptions, the procedure works as follows: In every step, we increase the dimension $K$, therefore considering increasingly broad function spaces $\mathcal{F}_K(\Omega)$.
-For fixed $K$, a positive and $\mathcal{F}_K(\Omega)$-exact CF is found by increasing the number of data points until the corresponding LS-CF $C_N$ is positive. \cref{algo:LS-CF} contains an informal summary of the procedure for fixed $K$.
+Under these assumptions, the procedure works as follows: In every step, we increase the dimension $K$and find a positive and $\mathcal{F}_K(\Omega)$-exact CF by increasing the number of data points until the corresponding LS-CF $C_N$ is positive. \cref{algo:LS-CF} contains an informal summary of the procedure for fixed $K$.

-It should be recalled that \cref{algo:LS-CF} is ensured to terminate due to the theoretical findings presented in \cref{sec:prelim} and \cref{sec:LS}.
-In particular, \cref{cor:equid} tells us that for a sufficiently large number of (equidistributed) data points, these will be $\mathcal{F}_K(\Omega)$-unisolvent.
+\cref{algo:LS-CF} is ensured to terminate due to the theoretical findings presented in \cref{sec:prelim} and \cref{sec:LS}.
+In particular, \cref{cor:equid} tells us that for a sufficiently large number of (equidistributed) nodes, these will be $\mathcal{F}_K(\Omega)$-unisolvent.
 This is equivalent to the rows of $\Phi$ to be linearly independent ($\rank \Phi = K$).
 Hence, $r = K$ is ensured for sufficiently large $N$.
 At the same time, \cref{cor:main} implies that the LS weights $\mathbf{w}^{\text{LS}}$ are positive for a sufficiently large $N$.

-\begin{remark}[Monte Carlo CFs] The LS-CFs discussed above can be seen as high-order corrections to QMC methods \cite{metropolis1949monte,caflisch1998monte,dick2013high} in the case that low-discrepancy data points are used.
+\begin{remark}[Monte Carlo CFs] The LS-CFs discussed above can be seen as high-order corrections to QMC methods \cite{caflisch1998monte,dick2013high} in the case that low-discrepancy data points are used.
 Recall that the weights in QMC integration are $w_n = |\Omega| \omega(\mathbf{x}_n) / N$.
 At the same time, the LS weights are explicitly given by $w_n^{\mathrm{LS}} = r_n \sum_{k=1}^K \pi_k( \mathbf{x}_n ; \mathbf{r}) I[ \pi_k( \, \cdot \, ; \mathbf{r} ) ]$, see \cref{eq:LS-sol-explicit}.
 Here, $\{ \pi_k( \, \cdot \, ; \mathbf{r}) \}_{k=1}^K$ is a discrete orthonormal basis.
 For fixed $K$ and an increasing number of data points, $\pi_k( \mathbf{x}_n ; \mathbf{r}) I[ \pi_k( \, \cdot \, ; \mathbf{r} ) ]$ converges to the Kronecker delta $\delta_{1,k}$.
 Hence, the difference between the QMC and LS weights converges to zero. \end{remark}